Tinmel: History

-With the seizure of Marrakesh in 1147, Tin Mal became the spiritual capital and the artistic centre of the Almohad Caliphate.
+With the seizure of Marrakesh in 1147, Tinmel became the spiritual capital and the artistic centre of the Almohad Caliphate.
 The village is home to the tombs of the Almohad rulers.
-In Tin Mal the Almohad dirham, symbol of its economic prosperity, was struck.
+In Tinmel, the Almohad dirham, symbol of its economic prosperity, was struck.

-Tin Mal Mosque
+Tinmal Mosque

-The Tin Mal Mosque is a mosque located in the High Atlas mountains of North Africa.
+The Tinmal Mosque is a mosque located in the High Atlas mountains of North Africa.
 It was built in 1156 to commemorate the founder of the Almohad dynasty, Mohamed Ibn Tumart.
 The edifice is one of the two mosques in Morocco open to non-Muslims, the other being the Hassan II Mosque in Casablanca.
-The prototype for the Tin Mal mosque was the Great Mosque of Taza, also built by Abd al-Mu'min.
-The Koutoubia in Marrakech was in its turn modelled on it.
+The prototype for the Tinmal mosque was the Great Mosque of Taza, also built by Abd al-Mu'min.
+The Koutoubia Mosque in Marrakech was in its turn modelled on it.

+On 8 September 2023 a powerful earthquake crumbled the mosque’s intricate domes and graceful arches.
+A team of archaeologists, historians and engineers had nearly finished months of work restoring the mosque set deep in the mountains of Morocco.

 World Heritage Status

-The Tin Mal mosque was added to the UNESCO World Heritage Tentative List on 1 July 1995 in the Cultural category.
+The Tinmel mosque was added to the UNESCO World Heritage Tentative List on 1 July 1995 in the Cultural category.